-As discussed in Note 6, in connection with certain Convertible Debentures issued during fiscal 2011, at September 30, 2011 there were 53,846 warrants (valued at \$42,000) outstanding and the Debenture Purchasers have the right to convert the principal amount of the Convertible Debentures into 269,231 shares of common stock under the terms of the conversion feature embedded in the Convertible Debentures.
-Because the warrants and the conversion feature embedded in the Convertible Debentures have a weighted average anti-dilution feature that in certain circumstances could provide the holders with protection against changes in the market value of the Company's common stock, they are required under applicable accounting standards to be carried at fair value as of the balance sheet date.
-At September 30, 2011, the Company evaluated the fair value of the Warrants and the embedded conversion feature of the Convertible Debentures using a binomial valuation model and recorded other income of \$107,000 to reflect the net difference between their initial fair values and their fair values as at September 30, 2011.
+At September 30, 2012, there were 53,846 warrants outstanding and the principal amount of the Convertible Debentures is convertible into 280,682 shares of common stock under the terms of the conversion feature embedded in the Convertible Debentures.
+The amount of shares of common stock under the conversion feature embedded in the Convertible Debentures.
+The amount of adjustment to the conversion price due to the rights offering.
+Because the warrants and the conversion feature embedded in the Convertible Debenture have a weighted average anti-dilution feature that in certain circumstances could provide the holders with protection against changes in the market value of the Company's common stock, they are required under applicable accounting standards to be recorded at fair value as of the balance sheet date.
+At September 30, 2012 and September 30, 2011, the Company evaluated the fair value of the Warrants and the embedded conversion feature of the Convertible Debentures using a binomial valuation model and recorded income in the amount of \$105,000 for the year ended September 30, 2012 to reflect the net difference between their carrying values at September 30, 2011 and their fair values as of September 30, 2012, for a total value of \$119,000.